 APIR3.1.1.1[22] If the user presses any key that is undefined in the context of the Front Panel Manager Window, the API shall activate the bell of the controller unit and the key shall be ignored.

+APIR3.2.1[1] The API shall provide Operational User the ability to view or configure system-wide parameters of the ATC controller unit using the ATC Configuration Window.

 APIR3.2.1[2] The display size of the ATC Configuration Window shall be consistent with the windows of the Front Panel Manager (see Section 3.1.1).

 APIR3.2.1[3] The API shall provide a menu ("Configuration Menu") of up to 16 items ("configuration items") which can be selected by the Operational User from the keypad of the Front Panel display.